ZupIT/beagle-docs/content/en/Resources/Live Preview.md

 Live Preview is a visualization resource that helps with `layout` development.
 It allows the screens in development to be rendered and you don't have to run your backend server to alter the layout, which reduces a screen's development time.

-In other words, when a developer edits code defining a screen, they can use the plugin so that the updates are communicated to the client and it renders them.
-This way, it's possible to view change without running a backend server.
+In other words, when a developer edits a code defining a screen, he can use the plugin so that the updates are communicated to the client and it renders them.
+This way, it's possible to view the change without running a back-end server.

 {{% alert color="info" %}}
 This frontend and backend connection is done through a `WebSocket` on port: `9721`.